-There are lots of reasons Bangkok is one of the most visited cities in the world, and they all guarantee an unforgettable trip.
-Thailand’s capital city has been welcoming people to its shores for decades—from backpackers to luxury travelers—all drawn by the amazing Thai cuisine, fascinating culture, and famous party scene.
+There are lots of reasons why Bangkok is one of the most visited cities in the world, and they all guarantee an unforgettable trip.
+Thailand’s capital city has been welcoming people to its shores for decades – from backpackers to luxury travellers – drawn by the amazing Thai cuisine, fascinating culture and famous party scene.

 Flights to Bangkok land in Suvarnabhumi Airport (also known as Bangkok International Airport).
 If you’re visiting for the first time, you should know that Bangkok is a city of extremes, in the best possible way.

 When it comes to a place to stay, be sure to choose a location that suits your style of lodging.
-Certain areas are livelier than others; if tranquility is your thing, try one of the beautiful villas on the outskirts of the city.
-Thai hospitality is renowned across the world; indeed, hospitality brands out of Thailand have blossomed on the international lodging scene.
-So it's not difficult to get an incredible hotel boasting first-rate service.
+Certain areas are livelier than others, so if tranquillity is your thing, try one of the beautiful villas on the outskirts of the city.
+Thai hospitality is renowned across the world – indeed, hospitality brands out of Thailand have blossomed on the international lodging scene.
+So to get an incredible hotel boasting first-rate service is not difficult.

-You could always pick up some fresh produce at the famous traditional floating markets.
-There are lots of other great shopping options, too, including Central Embassy and Silom Complex (which is located on the buzzing Silom Road, a popular spot for a night out).
+You could always pick up some fresh produce at the famous Bangkok traditional floating markets.
+There are lots of other great shopping options too, including Central Embassy and Silom Complex (which is located on the buzzing Silom Road, a popular spot for a night out).

-As the sun goes down, the city seems to put on its own neon light show and takes on an amazing energy as locals and visitors hustle and bustle to get to their favorite restaurants and nightlife venues.
+As the sun goes down, the city seems to put on its own neon light show, and takes on an amazing energy as locals and visitors hustle and bustle to get to their favourite restaurants and nightlife venues.
 It’s clear that Bangkok is bursting with lots to see and do, at all hours of the day and night.